Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-spring-security-resource-server/README.md

 ## Key concepts
 This sample illustrates how to protect a Java web API by restricting access to its resources to authorized accounts only.

-The bearer token is obtained in the request header and Use `JwtDecoder` to parse token into `Jwt`.
+1. The bearer token is obtained from the request header.
+2. `JwtDecoder`  is used to parse the token into `Jwt`.
-Then, claims, and Headers etc in `Jwt` will be extracted,They will be wrapped in `AzureOAuth2AuthenticatedPrincipal` object.
+3. Claims, Headers etc in `Jwt` will be extracted, they will be wrapped in `AzureOAuth2AuthenticatedPrincipal` object.
-In the end,`AzureOAuth2AuthenticatedPrincipal` will eventually be set into the SecurityContext.
+4. `AzureOAuth2AuthenticatedPrincipal` will eventually be set into SecurityContext.

 ## Getting started